Hacker0x01/react-datepicker/FAILING_TESTS.md

 	@webpack:///test/datepicker_test.js:604:4 <- test/index.js:58714:6
 ~~~

-## No ide about those, probably bad test code
+## No idea about those, probably bad test code

 ~~~
 Firefox 56.0.0 (Mac OS X 10.12.0) Day in range should apply the in-range class if equal to end date FAILED